Lakshman76/Banking_Application/README.md

 2. Open the banking application on your preferred code editor.

-3. Run the HTML file and see all features available in this.
+3. Install all dependencies using npm install.

+4. start server using npm start and see output.

 ## Dependencies

 The banking application has the following dependencies:

-- HTML
+- Handlebars
 - CSS
+- Tailwind
 - JavaScript
 - Node.js
 - Express.js